ddnexus/pagy/docs/toolbox/options.md

 #### Helper level

 - For example `@pagy.series_nav(**options)`.
-- The options passed to a helper override the options set upstream at any level for the helper output.
+- The options passed to a helper override all the upstream options for its output.
-- Otions already consumed upstream are not affected.
+- The otions consumed upstream are not affected.

 !!!success